 Rating System – A star-based rating system for overall product or service experience.
 You can further divide the rating for sub-categories, including sub-categories such as delivery time, packaging, customer support etc.

 Just like Product Imagery, product description has to be clear, complete and contextual.
 Size charts, colour, in-stock availability, delivery time, and other such aspects ought to be accurate, clearly defined and easily available information.
-This information is pivotal to the decision making process and cannot be compromised on.
+This information is pivotal to the decision-making process and cannot be compromised.

 Creatively written product descriptions go a long way in fostering an emotional connection between the brand and the customers, improving brand loyalty and retention.